orcaping/ai-foundations-miniproject/README.md

 - **Customizable Exercises:** Tailors language exercises based on the user's input language, level, and study time.
 - **Bilingual Translation Tasks:** Presents words for translation from English to the desired language and vice versa.
 - **Multiple-Choice Questions:** Offers questions with 3 possible answers to challenge the user’s vocabulary.
-- **Text-Based Interactions:** All exercises are designed for clear text-based interactions.

 ## Usage